Kengir uprising: Propaganda

 The first expansion of the government's authority came as a natural extension of its role as representative of the prisoners: propaganda.
 A theme was carefully set by Kuznetsov and taken over by his deputy, Yuriy Knopmus.
 The theme crucially undercut the main argument that would have been used by the camp authorities to end the rebellion, which was that the rebellion was anti-Soviet in nature.
-Instead, Knopmus schemed to portray the guards as "Beria-ites" (a risky charge at the time) and the rebellion as a patriotic action against them.
+Instead, Knopmus schemed to portray the guards as supporters of the recently deposed Lavrentiy Beria and the rebellion as a patriotic action against them.
 Soon placards were raised declaring such sentiments as "Long live the Soviet constitution!" and "Down with murdering Beria-ites!"

 As the new state of affairs continued, the Propaganda department's activities grew.
 At first they were all largely defensive in intent — literally just responding to allegations hurled at them across the fence.
 The guards broadcast propaganda by loudspeaker into the camp, urging surrender and decrying the loss of days of valuable prison labor and the alleged detrimental effect it was having on the Soviet economy.
 In response, the prisoners, using a modified loudspeaker, broadcast back a whole set of mock radio programmes, complete with comedy programs and skits, written by the Agitation and Propaganda department and announced by a charismatic female prisoner.
 One of the guard's stenographers recorded some of the broadcasts, and these records made their way into the Soviet archives.
 An excerpt of one broadcast:

 Later, with the help of the Technical Department, their schemes became increasingly ambitious.
 The prisoners, realizing the precariousness of their situation, endeavored to publicize their rebellion and demands to the village adjacent to the camp, hoping to incite its citizens to assist them.
-To do this, they first employed specially rigged, hot air balloons with slogans written on them (these were shot down by the guards) and, later, kites manufactured by the Chechens, who turned out to be kite specialists.
+To do this, they first employed specially rigged, hot air balloons with slogans written on them which were shot down and, later, kites manufactured by the Chechens, who turned out to be kite specialists.
 The kites were successful for a time.
 During favorable winds, they dropped packets of leaflets to the settlements below, but the authorities soon sent up kites to tangle the prisoners' kite's lines.
 Eventually the prisoners fixed leaflets to carrier pigeons, releasing dozens into the air.